marissahuysentruyt/web-components-post/README.md

 ```

 #### Option 3: Live Server (VS Code Extension)
-Right-click on `index.html` and select "Open with Live Server"
+Right-click on `index.html` or `progressive.html` and select "Open with Live Server"

 #### Option 4: Direct File Access
-Simply open `index.html` in your browser (may have module loading limitations)
+Simply open the HTML files in your browser (may have module loading limitations)

 ## Project Structure